-Any party may request an appeal of the decision of the Committee/Administrative Hearing by filing a written request to the Vice President of Student Success/Dean of Student Affairs, subject to the procedures outlined below.
-All sanctions imposed by the original hearing body go into effect once the five (5) day appeal window has concluded.
+Any party may request an appeal of the decision of the Committee/Administrative Hearing by filing a written request to the Vice President of Campus Life, subject to the procedures outlined below.
+All sanctions imposed by the original hearing body go into effect once the five (5) business day appeal window has concluded.
 All parties should be timely informed of the status of requests for appeal, the status of the appeal consideration, and the results of the appeal decision.